23 Traditional Turkish Meze Dishes (Complete Meze Guide)

 21. Ayran

-Ayran is a traditional Turkish yogurt-based drink that provides a refreshing contrast to the rich and savory flavors of meze.
+Ayran is a traditional Turkish yogurt-based drink that offers a refreshing contrast to the rich, savory flavors of meze.
 It is made by mixing yogurt, water, and a pinch of salt.
 Ayran’s tangy and slightly salty taste makes it a popular choice for cleansing the palate between bites of meze.

 My little boy drank so much of this in February when we were last there – he felt so grown up drinking from such a tall glass.